Creating and Translating Audio for Growing Global Game Markets

 A “brick and mortar” presence in the target market is still necessary for AAA audio recording.
 While technologies for remote recording are improving all the time, the quality and consistency of sound required for major IP means physically bringing voice talents to broadcast quality booths for the foreseeable future.
 And since voice talents are most often found near the traditional centers for voice production in the target market, that is where the recording needs to be performed.

 Entering a new market and an unfamiliar business environment is, naturally, a challenge.
-As Lionbridge Gaming grows its global footprint of recording studios, we are fortunate to leverage the infrastructure and the global community of Lionbridge with its network of operations in more than 20 countries, including Mongolia and Nepal.
+As Lionbridge Games grows its global footprint of recording studios, we are fortunate to leverage the infrastructure and the global community of Lionbridge with its network of operations in more than 20 countries, including Mongolia and Nepal.

 Partnering with local studios is an option.
 Partner studios and local recruits may have a strong history of recording in adjacent industries such as movie and tv dubbing, but the transition to voice audio for games can be transformative.
 Processes vary significantly.
 Games recording constraints are dissimilar to other dubbing industries and require new skills to produce at the required productivity levels.
 Games localization audio is also hugely more dependent on the source reference audio to provide context to Directors and Talents.
 This requires a level of familiarity with the source language and culture.
 Also, the existing legal, trade union and talent-fee framework for voice acting is unlikely to have been defined with video game content in mind and needs to be expertly managed.

-Lionbridge Gaming is very experienced in the process of recruiting and training local teams.
+Lionbridge Games is very experienced in the process of recruiting and training local teams.
 Our centers of excellence have been repeating and refining the steps since the days when FIGS (French, Italian, German and European Spanish) represented the entire market.
 Our teams are on-site for the initial training period and new studios are provided with additional oversight for extended periods.

 We also listen hard during these times.
 No two language pairs present the same challenges.
 Local audiences may have different expectations of what quality video game audio is like.
 Our teams are there to learn as much as to teach.